fatihajannat/HTML-theoratical-Questions/README.md

 The viewport meta tag controls how a webpage appears on mobile devices.

-Example:
+Example

 <meta name="viewport" content="width=device-width, initial-scale=1.0">

 This helps websites adjust properly on different screen sizes.

 ---

 Q18.
 How can you improve SEO using HTML?

-Ways to improve SEO:
+Ways to Improve SEO

-Use semantic tags
+- Use semantic tags

-Add proper headings (<h1> to <h6>)
+- Add proper headings ("<h1>" to "<h6>")

-Use meaningful meta descriptions
+- Use meaningful meta descriptions

-Add alt text to images
+- Add alt text to images

-Use clean URLs and readable content
+- Use clean URLs and readable content

-Example:
+Example

 <meta name="description" content="Learn HTML basics">

 ---